MCJack123/CCKit/README.md

 # CCKit
 A UI library for Computercraft that is designed similar to UIKit.
+This branch is for development for CCKitOS.
+It includes extra features that only work under CCKitOS.

 # Usage
 Copy this entire repository into a folder named `CCKit` at the root of your ComputerCraft computer.
 (You can `cd` to the computer root and `git clone` the repo.)